OliverHeilmann/Financial_Data_MachineLearning/Proj2_DataAnalysis_ML/README.md

 This script outputs a Correlation Table as well as a series of figures presenting Trade Volume and/or Stock Price data (either as a Percentage Change/ Day, Standardised, or Stock Price) for all the tickers you have selected and compiled.

 ### Correlation Table: visualize_corr_data()
+If you would like to produce a correlation table from the ticker list you have defined, simply leave this line of code uncommented.
 ```Python
 # Create a CORRELATION TABLE
 visualize_corr_data(csv_name=compilename, companies=view_comps, clean=True)
 ```
+**What does a correlation table actually represent?** Simply put, it shows the similarity of company data with one another.
+If two companies stock data rise and fall together, they are considered to be similar and would have a score closer to 1.0 (green).
+The opposite is true for disimilar companies (red).
 <p float="left">
   <img src="https://github.com/OliverHeilmann/Financial_Data_MachineLearning/blob/master/Proj2_DataAnalysis_ML/Pictures/CorrPlot.png" height=300 />
   <img src="https://github.com/OliverHeilmann/Financial_Data_MachineLearning/blob/master/Proj2_DataAnalysis_ML/Pictures/CorrPlot2.png" height=300 />
 </p>
+As with all of the plots presented here, the user is able to navigate around the tables/ graphs freely and zoom in on the companies they are interested in.
+This output alone people actually pay money for online so having this functionality for free is quite useful here.